 2. - 5.5mm.

-But seriously, you should take a sharp cutter or knife and cut off the excess wood along the marking lines.
+But seriously, you should take a sharp cutter or knife and cut off excess wood along the marking lines.

-You should get something like this:
+You should end up with something like this:

 To do this, you need to make the following markings on the side of the knife:

-It should look like this:
+It should turn out like this:

 DO NOT TOUCH the top of the blade!